MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 ## Step 3 - Attempting to get player created time and last login time

 In the [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel) object there is a fair amount of data about the player.
 In the previous step, a GetPlayerProfile was issued and the response that was received only contained display name information.
 The next step is to get even more profile data for the player.
-To do so, we will call GetPlayerProfile with additional fields in the [ProfileConstraints](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.PlayerProfileViewConstraints) request parameter.
+To do so, we will call GetPlayerProfile with additional fields in the [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) request parameter.

-The following C# example modifies the GetPlayerProfile method from step 2 and calls GetPlayerProfile to request the Created and LastLogin fields from the [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel).
+The following C# example modifies the GetPlayerProfile method from step 2 and calls GetPlayerProfile to request the Created and LastLogin fields by setting their flags in the [ProfileConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints).
 However, **this will be an unsuccessful call at this step!!!**

 ```csharp
 void CreatePlayerAndUpdateDisplayName(string playFabId) {